 DO YOUR LAWMAKERS SUPPORT YET?

-58 Members of Congress and three state governors have voiced support…
+61 bipartisan members of Congress and three state governors have voiced support…

 Postal Service restrictions prohibit new stamps from featuring military units and groups, therefore a symbolic honor to the Japanese American Nisei soldiers of the war must be used.
 Our campaign supports a stamp proposal based on the National Japanese American Memorial to Patriotism.
 The Nisei soldiers are the cornerstone of this National Park Service site in Washington, DC.
 The Memorial’s central crane sculpture is pictured above.